Research the Places you Want to Visit

 A good example is my current home in Poznan, Poland.
 It was booked three weeks before arriving in the city, and the price was low at £235 for the month.
 The issue was that the listing had no reviews.

 Thankfully, the place is perfect.
 It could have gone completely differently, like the cockroach-infested apartment in Kyiv that was canceled before my arrival.

 For hotels, use a site like Trivago or Booking.com and look for special offers on last-minute bookings.
-You might find some good deals, and if you’re staying in a hotel for a couple of days, it’s not a huge issue if the place is not up to your usual standard.
+You might find some good deals, and if you stay in a hotel for a couple of days, it’s not a huge issue if the place is not up to your usual standard.

 It is scarce to find last-minute flights with cheap deals.
 Use flight comparison search websites like Skyscanner and Hipmunk to find the best prices.

-Rather than living in the city center where all the tourists will be staying, think about finding accommodation on the outskirts.
+Rather than live in the city center where all the tourists will be staying, consider finding accommodation on the outskirts.